openjdk/crac/src/java.base/share/man/java.md

     created.

 `-XX:CRaCRestoreFrom=`*directory*
-:   Restores an image created by `-XX:CRaCCheckpointTo`.
+:   Restores from the specified checkpoint image.

 `-XX:CRaCMinPid=`*value*
 :   A desired minimal PID value for checkpointed process.
 Applied by the launcher,